Assertions Quotes

 "Yes," he said, for lack of a better response.
 "Quite."
 Then he narrowed his gaze on her.
 "So what did you mean when you said I had to 'behave responsibly'?"

-"You prom - Author: Sabrina Jeffries
+"You prom ~ Sabrina Jeffries

 Assertions quotes by Sabrina Jeffries